Settlements

 - Save the changes using the “Confirm” button.

-Example illustrating multi-stage settlement with a subcontractor.
+Example: Multi-stage settlement with a subcontractor.

 -